zglue/zglue_doc/zDK_Bootloader_Guide.md

 ## Summary

 zDK bootloader is based on [mcuboot](http://mcuboot.com/) & [mbedtls](https://tls.mbed.org/) library.
-Now the feature included:
+Now the feature includs:
-1. booting an application from internal flash;
+1. boot an application from internal flash;
-2. support RSA , ECDSA signature;
+2. support RSA, ECDSA signature;
-3. image upgrade between Master Image with Second Image;
+3. Image upgrade between master image with secondary image;
-4. The Second Image can be located in internal flash or external SPI or QSPI flash.
+4. The second image can stay in internal flash or external SPI/QSPI flash.

-  When The second image is located in external SPI flash, please make sure the sector
+  When The second image is located in external SPI flash, please make sure the external flash sector

   size is equal to internal flash erase sector size.